stevenantya/tp/docs/team/steven.md

     <td class="tg-0lax">App foundation</td>
     <td class="tg-0lax">The basic foundation of the app including SecureNUS, Ui (scanning and printing), Parser,
         and Exception handlings.
-Alongside with vital classes such as Secret parent class, Command parent abstract class<br><br>This is high in complexity because the app must be designed in a way it is easily scalable, understandable, and efficient.<br>The foundation went through several iterations of upgrade through the development.
+Alongside with vital classes such as Secret parent class, Command parent abstract class.<br><br>This is high in complexity because the app must be designed in a way it is easily scalable, understandable, and efficient.<br>The foundation went through several iterations of upgrade through the development.
 Major changes was added during v2.0 and v2.1.
 The Class and Sequence Diagram in the <a href="https://ay2223s2-cs2113-t15-2.github.io/tp/DeveloperGuide.html#securenus-component">developer guide </a>is representative on how complex the app foundation is.</td>